-Installing and Removing Power Supply Units
+Installing and Removing AC Power Supplies

-This section provides instructions for installing and removing the power supply units in the IBM SAN48C-6 switch.
+This section provides instructions for installing and removing the AC power supplies for the SAN96C-6 switch.

-Installing Power Supply Units Before you begin
+Installing Power Supplies Before you begin

-To implement n+n redundancy, each PSU must be connected to a separate power feed.
-Otherwise, only one power feed is required.
-There must be an earth ground connection to the chassis to which you are installing the replacement module.
+- HVAC/HVDC power supplies automatically use the same airflow direction as the installed fan modules.
+If the power supply that you are replacing has a different color handle than the replacement power supply, verify that it has or will have the same airflow direction as the other modules in the switch. - To implement n+n redundancy, each PSU must be connected to a separate power source.
+Otherwise, only one power source is required. - There must be an earth ground connection to the chassis to which you are installing the replacement module.
 Typically, the chassis is grounded by its metal-to-metal connection with a grounded rack.
-If you need to ground the chassis, see Grounding the Switch.
+If you need to ground the chassis, see "Grounding the Switch" on page 23.